 - There are no wires.
 This means there’s no way a would-be burglar could cut them to prevent the control centre being alerted

 - You’re not tied to keeping a landline

 It’s worth taking the time to ensure that you have the right type of home security system for your needs.
-Crown Security have long looked after the needs of home owners in WA, and are the trusted choice for many satisfied customers in Perth and the wider area.
-They have a wealth of experience in all aspects of home security, and will ensure that the system you choose for your home is tailored to your individual needs.
+Crown Security has long looked after the needs of homeowners in WA, and are the trusted choice for many satisfied customers in Perth and the wider area.
+They have a wealth of experience in all aspects of home security and will ensure that the system you choose for your home is tailored to your individual needs.

 - Posted by admin

 - On 25/06/2019